zmalone/chef-web-docs/source/install-and-manage-your-own-chef-server/linux/install-chef-server/install-chef-server-using-your-hardware/5/_index.md

 The management console and reporting features also install prerequisites that [Chef Analytics](http://docs.chef.io/analytics.html) and other features require.

-Chef Analytics requires the  and [reporting](https://docs.chef.io/install_reporting.html) features to be installed on your Chef server.

-Run these commands on your Chef server to install the Chef management console.
+Run these commands on your Chef server to install the management console.

 ```bash
 $ sudo chef-server-ctl install opscode-manage